-The ambiance here is lovely with skylights letting in natural light during the day, comfy armchairs and quiet corners to settle into, and soft lighting and music during the evenings.
+The ambiance is lovely with skylights letting in natural light, comfy armchairs and quiet corners to settle into, and soft lighting and music during the evenings.
 One glance at the menu and you can tell that this isn’t going to be your usual rice and noodle Asian fare, as the dishes all sport quirky names and are prepared in innovative ways.
-And as you would expect from a Chengdu-inspired eatery, there are plenty of hot and spicy dishes to get the tastebuds tingling.
+And as you would expect from a Chengdu-inspired eatery, there are plenty of hot and spicy dishes to get the taste buds tingling.